ElofssonLab/SubCons/README.md

 CELLO2.5 and YLoc (the latest two if available) using a random forest classifier.
 LocTree2 requires PSSM.
 To speed up the creation of PSSM file, we use our tool PRODRES (more info at https://github.com/ElofssonLab/PRODRES).
-PRODRES is faster in createing PSSM profile and it has the same accuracy as Psi-Blast.
+PRODRES is faster in creating PSSM profile and it has the same accuracy as Psi-Blast.
-It is recomended to read carefully the instruction and install it!
+It is recommended to read carefully the instruction and install it!
 However, SubCons runs Psi-Blast as alternative to PRODRES (THIS MAKE SUBCONS MUCH SLOWER)

 The software is open source and licensed under the GPL license.